openstack/openstack-manuals/doc/playground-user-guide/source/common/networking_advanced_quotas.rst

 The quota value is defined in the OpenStack Networking :file:`neutron.conf` configuration file.
-To disable quotas for a specific resource, such as network, subnet, or port, remove a corresponding item from :option:`quota_items`.
+To disable quotas for a specific resource, such as network, subnet, or port, remove a corresponding item from :code:`quota_items`.
 This example shows the default quota values:

 .. code:: ini